sofiamurga/Qiime2_AmpliconAnalysis/docs/micom/talk.md

 ---
 <!-- .slide: data-background="var(--primary)" class="dark" -->

-## Modeling microbiome activity in the context of disease: can we identify microbiomes role in disease?
+## Modeling microbiome activity in the context of disease: can we identify the microbiome's role in disease?

 Note: